bennygdev/rewwwind/README.md

 In addition, customers have the option to trade in their used books and records, with the condition depending of the incentive offered, such as cash, credits, discounts, or exclusive rewards.

 Members:
-- Benny Goh (Users, Customer Experience)
+- Benny Goh (Users, Customer Experience, Overview/Analytics, Newsletter)
 - Nelson Jonathan (Products, Orders, Checkout)
 - Ryan Yeo (Trade-ins)
-- Femina Jasmin (Wishlist, Vouchers)
+- Femina Jasmin (Wishlist, Vouchers, Cart)

 # Features
 - Role-based Dashboard System and Overview: Customised interfaces for Customers, Admins, and Owners, each displaying relevant data and metrics through ChartJS